 What to do in case you take too much Vyvanse

 Call your doctor right away if you think you’ve taken too much Vyvanse.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers, or use its online resource.
+You can also call 800-222-1222 to reach America’s Poison Centers, or use its online resource.
 But if you have severe symptoms, call 911 (or your local emergency number) immediately or go to the nearest emergency room.

 If you suddenly stop taking Vyvanse or your dose is reduced too quickly, you may have withdrawal symptoms (also referred to as a “Vyvanse crash”).
-This is because Vyvanse can cause dependence,* which means your body becomes used to Vyvanse and needs it to feel like it usually does.
+Withdrawal symptoms are side effects that can occur when you stop taking a drug that your body has become dependent on.
+Vyvanse can cause dependence,* which means your body becomes used to Vyvanse and needs it to feel like it usually does.

 If you’re concerned about withdrawal symptoms with Vyvanse, speak with your doctor.
 They can suggest ways to manage the risk of this side effect.
 This may include decreasing your dosage slowly or taking scheduled breaks (“drug holidays”) to give your body a rest.